-During our 3 month Mexico trip we decided to spend a month living in Playa del Carmen to properly explore surrounding Quintana Roo area.
+During our 3 month Mexico trip, we decided to spend a month living in Playa del Carmen to properly explore the surrounding Quintana Roo area.
 One of the first things we did, was taking a day trip to Cozumel…

 How to get to Cozumel from Playa del Carmen?